-Figure 2 shows another common application of the single rectifier: using the combine mode to supply current to a winch motor attached to a highly depleted auxiliary battery.
-Figure 2a shows the combine mode overriding the diode functionality of the MOSFET array to allow current to flow from the healthy main battery, through the MOSFET array (from cathode to anode, i.e. in the reverse direction) to the auxiliary battery and winch.
-In Figure 2b, the combine mode has been switched off.
-Due to the finite turn-off time (reverse recovery time in the specification sheet), reverse current will flow from the main battery through the MOSFET array to the auxiliary battery and winch.
+(reverse recovery time in the specification sheet), reverse current will flow from the main battery, through the main MOSFET array, then through the auxiliary MOSFET array to the auxiliary battery and winch.
 As in the first case explained here, the inductances will generate significant magnetic fields, especially at the high currents that a depleted battery and winch motor can demand.
-Once the MOSFETs have completely turned off, the remaining reverse current will flow through the MOSFET protection circuitry until those magnetic fields have decayed; this situation is depicted in Figure 2c.
+Once the MOSFETs have completely turned off, the remaining reverse current will flow through the main MOSFET protection circuitry until those magnetic fields have decayed; this situation is depicted in Figure 2c.

 The two cases presented here show that careful attention must be given to the system loop inductances in a variety of reverse current conditions.
-The protection features are not designed for long conduction periods, as they will quickly overheat due to the large power being dissipated during a reverse shutdown event that is outside the allowable limits.
+The protection features are not designed for long conduction periods, as they will quickly overheat due to the large power being dissipated during a reverse shutdown event.
 The two key parameters a user needs to evaluate when determining if a dual rectifier will work in any particular application are the worst-case reverse currents flowing through the MOSFET arrays upon turn-off, and the total loop inductance through which those currents are passing.
 As seen in the first case, there is not always just a single loop to consider, which can make analysis a challenging prospect.

-The specification sheet details the maximum reverse current upon turn-off at various loop inductances and temperatures, conditions which should always be adhered to in order to ensure maximum device reliability.
+The specification sheet details the maximum reverse current upon turn-off at various loop inductances and temperatures, conditions which should always be adhered to ensure maximum device reliability.
 If an application has loop inductances that exceed those detailed in the specification sheet, external protection may be required.